CompuTec/computec-docs/docs/wms/administrator-guide/installation/computec-gateway-service/integration-wms-with-weight-scale-service.md

 7. In the web address field type `http://localhost:8080` or `http://Your IP address:8080` and then click the Save button.

     ![Custom Configuration](./media/integration-wms-with-weight-scale/weight-service-web-address.png)
-8. Go to the WMS Client and click "Options".
+8. Go to the CompuTec WMS Client and click "Options".

     ![Settings](./media/integration-wms-with-weight-scale/wms-settings.png)
 9. Click the "Scale" checkbox, choose your scale, then click the save button.

     ![Settings](./media/settings-22.webp)
-10. Your WMS is ready to proceed with the weight scale.
+10. Your CompuTec WMS is ready to proceed with the weight scale.

 ---